Apply for Technical Assistance

 Statewide institutional systems and governing bodies.

-Nonprofit organizations and statewide coalitions whose missions are to serve their home states (e.g., Achieve60AZ [AZ]; Prichard Committee for Academic Excellence [KY]; Educate Maine [ME]).
+Nonprofit organizations and statewide coalitions whose missions are to serve their home states (e.g., The Campaign for College Opportunity [CA]; Prichard Committee for Academic Excellence [KY]; Educate Maine [ME]).

 The applying entity must be an organization that is classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code, as a public charity under section 509(a)(1), (2) or (3) of the Code, or be a state, a possession of the United States, or any political subdivision of any of the foregoing.

 Regional higher education compacts, national organizations, and similar entities are not eligible for technical assistance grants.
 However, states receiving the technical assistance funds may choose to use these entities to provide assistance.

 The eligibility requirements for fund recipients do not apply to the technical assistance providers (e.g., researchers, policy experts, or communications firms).
 The provider of technical assistance need not be a 501(c)3 or a 509(a) 1, 2 or 3, or a government entity.